lybird300/lybird300.github.io/_posts/2016-03-14-community-structure-network.md

 “related.”
 To do this, they compute features of the pages, and define the similarity between two pages to be This refines the simple counting of common features by weighting rarer features more heavily.

+<h3>Clustering on a graph with negative edge weights</h3>
+The need of doing so is conveyed in <a href="http://math.stackexchange.com/questions/1547225/cluster-into-communities-a-graph-with-negative-edge-weights-representing-repulsi">this post</a>.
 <h2>References</h2>